omni-network/omni/e2e/README.md

 4. Run tests again: `make e2e-ci` or any other tests using the e2e command.

 Please let the team know if you experienced the above issue.

+**CPU missing AVX support**

+This issue may happen when building `linux/amd64` images expecting the CPU to support AVX.

+1. Go to Docker Desktop's settings > General > Virtual Machine Options
+2. Select the Docker VMM option and restart Docker
+3. Try to build the images again